cyham/picoctf2022-writeup/100/basic-mod1/README.md

 ### Solution

 The text file contained a series of numbers separated by spaces.
-I wrote a python script, called [convertnums.py](./convertnums.py), that took each number, applied mod 37 and looked for the corresponding number in an alphabet.
+I wrote a python script, that took each number, applied mod 37 and looked for the corresponding number in an alphabet.

 ``` python
 nums = [116, 122, 111, 117, 130, 119, 123, 115]